InfosecMatter/Shells-for-restricted-environments/README.md

 ## shell-pack.zip

-Contains password protected archive of compiled and ready to use shells for bypassing AppLocker, GPO or SRP restrictions preventing from running Command Prompt (cmd.exe) or PowerShell interpreter (powershell.exe).
+Contains compiled and ready to use shells for bypassing AppLocker, GPO or SRP restrictions preventing from running Command Prompt (cmd.exe) or PowerShell interpreter (powershell.exe).

 The pack contains the following shells:
 * [cmd-dll](https://blog.didierstevens.com/2010/02/04/cmd-dll/)